karenlehmann/terraform-provider-iamtf/reference/_iamtf_identity_appliance_h.md

 JOSSO will create all service URLs under the two paths: **/IDBUS** and **/IDBUS-UI**.

-In our example, these are thebase locations:
+In our example, these are the base locations:

 * https://mysso.mycompany.com/IDBUS/MY-IDA
 * https://mysso.mycompany.com/IDBUS-UI/MY-IDA